 For those who don’t meet income guidelines, there is an option to private pay.
 Members who have Medicare Part B will continue to pay that premium.

-Senior LIFE provides all medically necessary benefits that a member needs, including nutritious meals, transportation to and from the Senior LIFE center, medical care, prescription medications, and rehabilitation services.
-Members are also able to participate in activities, exercise, and events at the center.
+Senior LIFE provides all medically necessary benefits that a member needs, including nutritious meals, transportation to and from the Senior LIFE center, medical care, social services and counseling, prescription medications, and rehabilitation services.
+Members are also able to participate in activities, exercise, and events at the LIFE Health and Wellness center.

 - Primary care